angular/material-tools/README.md

 **Note:** The options can also be set in a JSON file whose path can be passed to the tools module.

-> All possible options can be listed in the CLI.
-  - `material-tools --help`

 **Examples**
 ```bash